SimonThomine/DistillationAD/README.md

 This file allows configuring the main elements of the project.

 - `data_path` (STR): The path to the dataset
-- `distillType` (STR): The type of distillation : st for STPM, rd for reverse distillation, ead for EfficientAD
+- `distillType` (STR): The type of distillation : st for STPM, rd for reverse distillation, ead for EfficientAD, dbfad for distillation-based fabric anomaly detection
 - `backbone` (STR): The name of the model backbone (any CNN for st, only resnets and wide resnets for rd, small or medium for ead)
 - `out_indice` (LIST OF INT): The index of the layer used for distillation (only for st)
 - `obj` (STR): The object category